Barneyneal/longevity-practitioners/README.md

-# Ultimate Longevity Quiz
+# Longevity Practitioners Learning Platform

-This project is a modular, extensible quiz application built with React, TypeScript, and Vite.
-It is designed to be easily adaptable for various types of quizzes, with the initial implementation being a Longevity Quiz.
+This project is a learning management system built with React, TypeScript, and Vite.
+It is designed to deliver in-depth courses, with the initial implementation being the "Mastering Longevity: The 5-Hour Foundational Framework" course.

 ## Project Structure

-The application is structured to support multiple quizzes, with a clear separation between shared components and quiz-specific logic.
+The application is structured to support multiple courses, with a clear separation between shared components and course-specific content and logic.

--   `src/components`: Contains all the reusable components that can be shared across different quizzes (e.g., `Question`, `TitlePage`, `Header`).
+-   `src/components`: Contains all the reusable components that can be shared across different courses (e.g., `ModuleAccordion`, `LessonAccordion`, `Header`).
+-   `src/pages`: Contains the main pages of the application.
+    -   `src/pages/Onboarding`: Contains the initial user assessment.
+    -   `src/pages/MasteringHealthspanFramework`: The main page for the "Mastering Longevity" course, which displays the curriculum.
+    -   `src/pages/LessonSlidePage.tsx`: The template for displaying individual lesson slides with audio and citations.
--   `src/pages`: Contains the different quizzes, with each quiz in its own subdirectory.
+-   `src/course-data`: Contains the content for each course, separated by module and lesson.
-    -   `src/pages/LongevityQuiz`: Contains all the files specific to the Longevity Quiz, including the questions and the main quiz page component.
--   `src/store.ts`: The Zustand store, which is designed to manage the state of multiple quizzes simultaneously.
+-   `src/store.ts`: The Zustand store, which manages application state.

 ## Getting Started

 To get started with the project, follow these steps:

 1.  **Install Dependencies:**
-    Navigate to the `frontend` directory and run the following command to install the required dependencies:
+    Navigate to the project directory and run the following command to install the required dependencies:
     ```bash
     npm install
     ```